redarmy30/Eurobot-2017/NewCommunication/README.md

 # High-Level Documentation

 ## Eurobot Localisation
-We use simple particle filter.
+We use simple particle filter with NumPy operations.
 To understand how it works look at [Udacity course by Sebastian Thrun](https://www.udacity.com/course/artificial-intelligence-for-robotics--cs373).
 We combine data from odometry and lidar (HokuyoLX).
 **The trickest thing** is [the weight function](https://github.com/SkRobo/Eurobot-2017/blob/master/NewCommunication/ParticleFilter.py#L70) of our particle filter.
 It is based on https://github.com/simama realization.
 How it works?